 For some reason, I eventually realized that when I cut back on the stevia-sweetened soft drinks my bladder urgency problems greatly diminished and eventually ceased.
 I have since stopped drinking these soft drinks and limited my intake of stevia whenever possible.

 Not surprisingly, my wife developed bladder urgency problems as well.
-It was getting to the point she could not travel — drive a car or fly on an airplane.
+It was getting to the point where she could not travel — drive a car or fly on an airplane.
 It was debilitating.
-She went to her primary care physician and he prescribed to her expensive drugs ($400 per month) to help alleviate this problem.
-Clearly this was not something she wanted to do.
+She went to her primary care physician and he prescribed her expensive drugs ($400 per month) to help alleviate this problem.
+Clearly, this was not something she wanted to do.

 We got to talking and she realized she was drinking a lot of stevia-sweetened soft drinks as well.
 I told her that I believed that excessive consumption of stevia might be a cause of my bladder urgency problems.
 She stopped drinking the soft drinks and her bladder urgency problems have since vanished.